yoheimuta/intellij-protolint/README.md

 ### Installation

-You can install the plugin manually by opening "Plugins" settings, "Marketplace" - search for "Protocol Buffer Linter".
+You can install the plugin by opening "Plugins" settings, "Marketplace" - search for "Protocol Buffer Linter".

 #### Dependencies